If you love bold and beautiful foliage colors then you will love having a collection of Coral bells (Heuchera villosa).

 Final Thoughts

-Coral bells can be successfully grown with all sorts of shade-loving plants like hostas, painted ferns, astilbe flowers, lenten roses, and daylilies.
+Planting coral bells with all sorts of shade-loving plants like hostas, painted ferns, astilbe flowers, lenten roses, and daylilies is a good idea.
 All of these combinations can help you create a very interesting garden bed.

 We hope that our companion plants for heuchera guide made it a little bit easier for you to choose the right neighboring plants to add to your woodland gardens.
 And if you need more advice on what to grow with other garden plants then you should have a look at some of our other guides.